Andy-Dickinson/Oracle_notes/oracle_notes.md

 * The `REF` attribute is a logical "pointer" to a **row object** (tuple)
 * This points to the object types, **not** the relevant tables
 * All other parts of declaring the type are the same as above ([declaring user-type](#declare-user-defined-type))
+* [See create table with reference columns](#create-tables-with-reference-columns) to use with tables

 <br>